pyvista/pyvista/docs/dev/guidelines.rst

 Through direct access to the Visualization Toolkit (VTK) via direct array access and intuitive Python properties, we hope to make the entire VTK library easily accessible to researchers of all disciplines.
-To further ``pyvista`` towards being the de facto Python interface to VTK, we need your help to make it even better!
+To further PyVista towards being the de facto Python interface to VTK, we need your help to make it even better!